Housewarming Parties: Making a House a Home

 When I think of “home” I don’t necessarily think of the building I live in, or even the one I grew up in.
 Home is a feeling, a scent and a memory.
 It’s where we feel the first movement of life during a pregnancy, teach a child to read his first words, or care for an aging parent.
 Living in a house makes it a home.
 So moving from a place we have lived to a place we haven’t can be a little stressful.
 In fact, experts say that moving is one of the top stresses we can experience, right up there with starting a new job, getting married, or having a baby.
 The idea of uprooting our lives and moving to a new house or city is one that can be exciting, but daunting.
 Lucky are those people who have friends who volunteer to help them move—who gladly wrap china in newspapers or ask to unpack kitchens and organize new pantries.
 Asking for help can seem to be a huge imposition, but many folks are happy to pitch in and help.
 If you don’t have friends or family that you can ask for help, you can hire ottawa movers to get yourself free from unwanted stress.

-Moving isn’t only physically challenging; it can be emotionally taxing, too.
+Moving, even if getting help from professional movers, is not only physically challenging; it can be emotionally taxing, too.
 For awhile, the new place just doesn’t feel like “home.”
 If you have a friend who is moving, help make that transition a little easier; help her make her new house “homey” by hosting a housewarming party.
 Your grandparents may have received bread, salt and wine when they “set up housekeeping” in days past, but today there are so many more options to help celebrate making a new house a home.

 Usually, the housewarming party is given for someone else, not for yourself.
 Wording is everything.
 A true “housewarming” is given for a friend who has moved.
 Almost all experts agree that if you just want to throw a first party in your new place, call it an “Open House” and request “no gifts” on the invitation.
 This is a great way to welcome friends to your new home without them feeling like you are expecting a present.